igbokwe-kosi/todo-app/README-template.md

 ### Continued development

 I plan on adding the way to reorder the task in the todo list later on.
+Also plan on using localStorage to save the todo items

 ### Useful resources